doctrine/phpcr-odm-documentation/en/reference/query-builder-reference.rst

 Factory/node class for order by.

-Query results can be ordered by any dynamic operand in either ascending or descending order.
+Query results can be ordered by any dynamic operand in either asc or desc order.

 **Type**: :ref:`order_by <qbref_type_order_by>`